Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Introduction

-To address this challenge, existing methods stitch together images generated by multiple diffusion models.
+Existing methods stitch together images generated by multiple diffusion models to tackle these challenges.
 These methods fall into two categories: image extrapolation \cite{avrahami2022blended, avrahami2023blended} and joint diffusion \cite{zhang2023diffcollage, tang2023emergent, jimenez2023mixture}.
-Joint diffusion has become the leading method for seamless panoramic image generation.
+The first approach involves generating the final output by extrapolating the edges of an initial image.
+However, this method frequently produces repetitive patterns, leading to unrealistic panoramas.
+Joint diffusion has become the leading method for creating seamless panoramic images.
 This approach integrates models with shared parameters or constraints, blending noisy images across overlapping regions by averaging the intermediate outputs at each denoising step.
-A notable example is the MultiDiffusion (MD) \cite{BarTal2023MultiDiffusionFD}, which represents a significant advancement in this field and is capable of producing realistic, seamless panoramas.
-However, the MD framework exhibits limitations in generating high-resolution panoramas.
-The absence of global layout guidance leads to a disorganized spatial arrangement, compromising the overall quality of the final images (Fig. \ref{fig:1}).
+MultiDiffusion (MD) \cite{BarTal2023MultiDiffusionFD} exemplifies this approach and significantly advances panoramic image generation.
+However, the MD framework has limitations in generating high-resolution panoramas.
+The absence of global layout guidance leads to a disorganized spatial arrangement, compromising the final image quality (Fig. \ref{fig:1}).

-To address the challenges of generating high-resolution panoramic images, we propose Multi-Scale Diffusion (MSD) module.
-The core concept involves integrating the overall structure and composition from lower-resolution images with details extracted from higher resolutions.
-Within a single-step denoising process, the procedure is divided into multiple stages, employing a phased strategy that progressively enhances the panoramic image's clarity.
-At each resolution level, the module builds upon the MultiDiffusion technique for joint denoising.
-By utilizing low-resolution images as structural guides through gradient descent optimization, MSD effectively reduces inconsistencies across different resolution layers.
-As illustrated in Fig. \ref{fig:1}, our method successfully generates panoramic images with large-scale coherence and fine-grained accuracy.
+We introduce Multi-Scale Diffusion (MSD) as a solution to the challenges of generating high-resolution panoramic images.
+The method combines structure and composition from lower-resolution images with details from higher resolutions.
+The single-step denoising process is divided into multiple stages, using a phased approach that gradually improves the panoramic image's quality.
+The framework extends the MultiDiffusion technique for joint denoising at each resolution level.
+MSD employs low-resolution images as structural guides through gradient descent optimization, effectively minimizing inconsistencies across resolution layers.
+As shown in Fig.\ref{fig:1}, our method successfully generates panoramic images with large-scale coherence and fine-grained detail.

-We evaluate the MSD model's performance against established baselines using both quantitative and qualitative measures.
-The model was quantitatively assessed in terms of diversity and fidelity using FID \cite{heusel2017gans} and KID \cite{binkowski2018demystifying}, as well as semantic compatibility using CLIP \cite{radford2021learning} and CLIP-Aesthetic metrics \cite{schuhmann2022laion}.
-The MSD model consistently outperformed baselines across all metrics, particularly excelling in KID and FID, which reflect diversity and realism.
-Qualitatively, it generated high-resolution panoramic images that are more visually and semantically coherent across diverse textual prompts.
-These results establish the MSD model's superiority in high-resolution panoramic image synthesis.